NordicESMhub/GEO4962/_episodes/08-simulations.md

 # Introduce model experiments

-**Master students will work in pairs** for this practical and are to choose an experiment, adapt the namelist or make dataset changes following one of the predefined scenarii, then **analyze the model outputs in pairs**.
+**Master students will work in pairs** for this practical and to choose an experiment, adapt the namelist or make dataset changes following one of the predefined scenarios, then **analyze the model outputs in pairs**.

 > ## PhD students only
 >